LibreOffice/loeclipse/README.md

   * the `site` directory (when building from source)
 * Now click Next and follow the wizard's instructions

+## Documentation

+Developer and User Documentation is found in (core/doc/help/html)[https://github.com/LibreOffice/loeclipse/tree/master/core/doc/help/html].

 ## Development

+### Prerequisites
-In order to build LOEclipseIntegration to produce an update site, you need to have LibreOffice and Eclipse installed.
-Note that on Linux, you might need to install extra dependencies (`libreoffice-java-common` on Ubuntu).
+In order to build LOEclipseIntegration to produce an update site, you need to have LibreOffice, the LibreOffice SDK and Eclipse installed.

+On Ubuntu for example you need `libreoffice-dev` and `libreoffice-java-common`.

+### Working with Eclipse
+You can run and debug this extension with Eclipse.
+Just import the projects using "File->Import" and configure the run/debug settings.

+### Building an update site
-After checkout, run the following command in the `build` folder:
+To build an update site, run the following command in the `build` folder:

 `ant -Dlibreoffice.home=... -Declipse.home=...`